Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Discussion and Conclusion

 When evaluating the utility of the algorithm, however, further criteria must be considered.
-While it is rather easy to embed the augmentation method into a classification process, it needs a very long time to be executed.
-The generation of one example of a long dataset took about 10-30 seconds, leading to several days of generation for a whole classification set.
+While it is rather easy to embed the augmentation method into a classification process, the GPT-2 model needs some time to be executed.
+The generation of one example of a long dataset took about 10-30 seconds.
+Noise-inducing methods such as EDA take much less than a second to complete an instance, as they only perform simple operations such as changing the order of words, deleting some words, or generating misspellings \citep{Huong2020,Qiu2020, Belinkov2018,Coulombe2018}.
+However, text generation methods such as ours are limited by the time required by the generation process.
+Nevertheless, compared to the time it takes a human to label a new instance, our method is still very advantageous.
+The time required can also be significantly reduced, for example, by using a different language model that is faster.
 Furthermore, the used GPT-2 model is mainly limited to English, making it less usable for multilingual tasks.
-However, the proposed method is suitable for different language models.
+However, this can also be mitigated by using another language model as the proposed method is suitable for different language models.

-\textbf{RQ1.1:} When dealing with long texts, we decided to integrate a context-based token in the generation phase so that the generated texts are more explicit for the respective instance and highly diverse among all instances.
+\textbf{In which way is the incorporation of contexts of long text instances in classification problems helpful when using text generation as data augmentation method (RQ1.1)?} When dealing with long texts, we decided to integrate a context-based token in the generation phase so that the generated texts are more explicit for the respective instance and highly diverse among all instances.
 A closer look into the generated samples from the evaluation phase confirmed this assumption.
 Furthermore, the generated instances seem to be very coherent and related to the task at hand, due to the strengths of the GPT-2 language model.
 More importantly, four of the five tasks could be improved by including the newly generated and filtered instances.
 This led to an additive increase in the average and maximum F1 value of up to 4.8\% and 4.5\% respectively.
 However, we noticed that the augmentation technique could not improve the classification results when the classifier already performs very well without additional data.